 - A $25 million product defect settlement against an automobile manufacturer on behalf of a man who suffered a brain injury following a vehicle accident

-- A $19.5 million settlement in a product defect case involving a man injured by dangerous equipment
+- A $19.5 million settlement in a product defect case involving a man injured at work by dangerous equipment

-The results also include several high-profiled medical malpractice cases, including one that involved the death of twins (read about the case).
+The results from 2016-2017 also include several high-profiled medical malpractice cases, including one that involved the death of twins (read about the case).

 Casey’s success over the past few years is no anomaly, however.
-He has been amassing impressive recoveries since he founded Ross Feller Casey.
+He has been winning notable recoveries since becoming a lawyer.